oddrationale/ACollectionOfChessWisdom/manuscript/03_Why_Didnt_Somebody_Tell_Me_These_Things.md

 # Why Didn't Sombody Tell Me These Things?

->"Play the opening like a book, the middlegame like a magician, and the endgame like a machine."
+> "Play the opening like a book, the middlegame like a magician, and the endgame like a machine."
->- Rudolf Spielmann
+> Rudolf Spielmann

 When you see a good move, sit on your hands and see if you can find a better one. - Siegbert Tarrasch